 The Canning River is the largest river in the Arctic National Wildlife Refuge and many claim it to be the most beautiful.
 The scenery is varied and enchanting.
 The river flows for over 130 miles through mountains and foothills, to the coastal plain, and finally to the arctic coast.

 Early July is a great time to paddle the Canning River.
 Days will be long and the weather likely warm (for the arctic) leaving us to watch the varied wildlife in peace.
 We should see grizzly bears, wolves, arctic and red fox, Dall sheep, moose, caribou, musk oxen, passerines, golden eagles, and an abundance of waterfowl.
 Fishing for grayling and arctic char can be good if the water levels are not too high.
 As we get towards the coast we can expect the temperatures to drop and the numbers of caribou to increase.
 Last July over 60,000 caribou aggregated on the Canning River delta for nearly a week.

 The arctic coast is a rich and storied area.
 The Canning River delta is host to thousands of breeding birds each summer and there are numerous ancient and contemporary Eskimo sites along the coast.
 If conditions are right we can even take a walk on the sea-ice.

 We’ll paddle about 90 miles of the Canning.
 This is a moderately difficult trip, not a “float”.
 We will have to paddle to get where we’re going, even though the current is always swift.
-There is no whitewater on the stretch we will be canoeing but there is often significant ice to avoid and the canoeing is always engaging.Your guide will provide canoe instruction, but some experience boating is helpful.
+There is no whitewater on the stretch we will be canoeing but there is often significant ice to avoid and the canoeing is always engaging.Your guide will provide canoe instruction, but some experience boating is important.
 As we approach the coast the weather will cool significantly and we may have to paddle against the wind.